This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The Costs of Living with Cerebral Palsy

 An important aspect of living with cerebral palsy is the cost associated with the condition.
-Disabilities are expensive and it is crucial that families start thinking about costs immediately so that they can ensure their child gets the best care.
+Living well with a disability can be expensive.
+Families must consider costs immediately to ensure their child gets the best care.

-Healthcare, surgical procedures, medications, adaptive devices, specialized educational services, physical therapy, and then later, vocational training and other services will cost a lot during a child’s life.[4]
+Healthcare, surgical procedures, medications, adaptive devices, specialized educational services, physical therapy, and later vocational training and other services can total $1 million or more over a child’s life.[4]

 Ways to cover the costs include health insurance, Medicaid (if a family qualifies), government funding from programs that support individuals and families with disabilities, community-based organizations, and charity organizations that help families with disabled children.

 Living with cerebral palsy presents many more challenges than living without a disability, especially if the complications are severe.
-It can be a big burden on the family to care for a disabled child, but with good planning, routines, medical care, resources, and support, a family can provide a great life for a child with cerebral palsy.
+It can be a significant burden on the family to care for a disabled child.
+Still, with good planning, routines, medical care, resources, and support, a family can provide a great life for a child with cerebral palsy.

-Remember, if you ever need help adjusting or creating a living schedule that works for you and your child, there are numerous physical therapists, speech therapists, behavioral therapists, counselors, and pediatricians that can help you.
+Remember, if you ever need help adjusting or creating a living schedule that works for you and your child, numerous physical therapists, speech therapists, behavioral therapists, counselors, and pediatricians can help you.
 Contact your child’s primary medical caregiver if you need referrals or resources.

 Lifelong Financial Assistance for Your Child's Birth Injury